-The Center for Civil and Human Rights (CCHR) sponsors the CCHR Summer Fellowship, a $5000 stipend for legal work in a public interest organization that promotes civil rights and/or the enforcement of federal rights on behalf of underrepresented minorities.
-Topics on which a fellow might work include, but are not limited to, voting rights, fair housing, employment, immigrants’ rights, and prisoners’ rights.
+The Center for Civil and Human Rights (CCHR) sponsors the CCHR Summer Fellowship, a $5000 stipend for legal work in a public interest organization that promotes civil or human rights, and/or the enforcement of federal rights on behalf of underrepresented minorities.

 The CCHR Summer Fellowship will be awarded to one Notre Dame 1L or 2L student who acquires a summer internship consistent with this description.
-The CCHR Summer Fellow may opt to combine the fellowship with federal work study funds but is not required to do so.
+Both domestic and international internships are eligible for consideration.

 Fellowship applicants are required to submit:

 - Cover letter describing the proposed internship and how it relates to the CCHR’s mission.